jethornton/flexgui/docs/source/labels.rst

 Status Labels
 =============

+Status labels are created using a QLabel and setting the `Object Name`.
 Status labels come in two forms, single status items like `Machine Status` and multiple status labels like the `joint` dictionary which has multiple items and displays for all joints.
 Multiple status labels use a number identifier to select the axis, joint or spindle information wanted.
 When creating a status